re4ldev/arch-laptop/README.md

 `inet6 fe80::a12:abcd:a12b:1234/64 scope link`\
 `valid_lft forever preferred_lft forever`

-Once applied the procedure from one of the above scenarios, you should verify Internet access:\
+Once applied the procedure from one of the above scenarios, you should verify Internet access.\
 **`# ping archlinux.org`**\
 `PING archlinux.org (95.217.163.246) 56(84) bytes of data.`\
 `64 bytes from archlinux.org (95.217.163.246): icmp_seq=1 ttl=49 time=44.3 ms`\